nstudio/nativescript-camera-plus/README.md

 ```

 ## Sample
- - Yes the camera is rotated because it's a webcam and it's just the way life works.
+ - Yes the camera is rotated because it's a webcam to an emulator and it's just the way life works.

 ![Camera Plus](screens/camplus1.gif)